Checklists, Visa Information, Health, and more.

 You will get all your internal flight e-tickets and hotel vouchers at your destination.
 An Explore India representative will review these documents and provide them to you after your arrival in India.

 Avoid drinking tap water while in India.
 Consumption of bottled water is advised.
 Please ensure the bottle is sealed prior to purchase, and remember to dispose of it properly.
 Most hotels will provide guests with two complimentary bottles of water each day.
+We provide complimentary bottled water during sightseeing tours and long drives.

 India Sightseeing Tips